SRSteinkamp/srspage/_posts/2020-05-01-Reaction-Time-Analysis-Ex-Gauss.md

 dream (Palmer et al. 2011)).
 For each of the twelve distributions I sampled different numbers of trials (10, 20, 35, 50, 100, 200, 350, 500)
 and then estimated the three parameters *μ*, *σ*, *τ* using the method of moments and MLE.
-This processes was repeated 10000 times.
+This process was repeated 10000 times.

 |  Distribution|   Mu|  Sigma|  Tau|
 |-------------:|----:|------:|----:|